jan-cieslik/cancer_informatics/blog/2023-06-09-summerschool/index.md

 ## Why Should You Join?

-- Comprehensive Learning Experience: This summer school offers a comprehensive curriculum that covers the fundamental concepts of cancer informatics, empowering you to apply these skills in your future research and clinical practice.
+- Comprehensive Learning Experience: This summer/winter school offers a comprehensive curriculum that covers the fundamental concepts of cancer informatics, empowering you to apply these skills in your future research and clinical practice.
 - Hands-On Training: Through practical sessions and interactive workshops, you will gain hands-on experience with state-of-the-art bioinformatics tools, data analysis platforms, and machine learning techniques used in cancer research.
 - Industry Insights: Gain insights into the real-world applications of cancer informatics and understand its impact on advancements in cancer diagnosis, treatment, and precision medicine.

 ## Registration Details
-Registration for the Cancer Informatics Summer School is now open!
+Registration for the Cancer Informatics Summer/Winter School is now open!
 Please note that seats are limited, so early registration is highly recommended.

 You can register via email: cancer-informatics@hhu.de

 Don't miss this incredible opportunity to delve into the fascinating world of cancer informatics!
-Join us at the Cancer Informatics Summer School and unlock your potential to contribute to the fight against cancer.
+Join us at the Cancer Informatics Summer/Winter School and unlock your potential to contribute to the fight against cancer.

-We look forward to welcoming you to the Cancer Informatics Summer School!
+We look forward to welcoming you to the Cancer Informatics Summer/Winter School!